dinkopehar/mock_data/README.md

   // 2015-10-21 04:29:00.000 and now.
   mockDate(DateTime.parse("2015-10-21 04:29:00"));

+  // Mock UUID; can be null, UUIDv4 and Timestamp-first UUID. mockUUID(); // default is UUIDv4
+  // Non standard version 4 UUID.
+First 8 characters represent a time and rest
+  // are random.
+  mockUUID('timestamp-first');
+  mockUUID('null'); // 00000000-0000-0000-0000-000000000000

   // Generate range of mocks of particular
   // function(more at documentation).
   mockRange(mockString, 3);